ofiscal/tax.co/branches/time-to-save-for-a-month/report.md

 I expect the truth lies somewhere between them.

+## Footnote 2

-[2] 15% of the top decile of savers made less than 1600000/month.
+15% of the top decile of savers made less than 1600000/month.
 If that seems strange, bear a few things in mind:

 The data are from 2016-2017, a period in which the peso was worth a little more.